Firewise — How can homes and communities prepare for urban wildfire?

 Clean your gutter of dry leaves and combustibles!

-Space deck boards to allow embers to fall through deck<
+Space deck boards to allow organic material (and embers!) to fall through gaps.

 To reduce the chances of embers entering your home, consider providing 1/8" or less screening over attic vents and foundation vents.